visit/galaxy-docs/_includes/availability-accommodation.md

 # Availability - Accommodation

-> Availability

-**Availability - Accommodation** calls provide information about the availability of accomodation products and (seperately) cabin products.
+**Availability - Accommodation** calls provide information about the availability of accommodation products and (separately) cabin products.
 These product types are split due to the nature of Cabin booking, typically set periods like Mon-Thurs, that produce different results for searches.
 Hotels, etc. return results based on the provided arrival and departure date.
 Cabins produce a "fuzzier" result, looking for matching periods for the requested dates within a margin of error.
 Both searches will return products with availability, including content, pricing groups with room information (Placements) and subproduct information (such as breakfasts or tickets to nearby attractions), as well as a Search ID with its Expiry.

-The **Search Id** can be used to retrieve prior, cached searches in a much shorter amount of time for both Accomodation Search and Cabin Scan if used before its Expiry.
+The **Search Id** can be used to retrieve prior, cached searches in a much shorter amount of time for both Accommodation Search and Cabin Scan if used before its Expiry.
 The object recalled by the search contains all the unfiltered information retrieved in the first search, so further or different filtering on content, etc. can be done in this call.

 The **Search Id** and the **Booking Key** of each room product are used in the basket operations to add the product found to the <a href="https://visit.github.io/galaxy-docs/#Basket">Basket</a>